 Richard Bocchinfuso, vice president and chief technology officer for MTI Technology, Inc., and one of a few systems integrators presenting at the conference, said he had not attended enough presentations to make an assessment on the content, but noted that the SNW conference would benefit from more systems integrators presenting real life storage implementations to the end users.
 Why?

-"Because a systems integrator has a good view into integrating multiple technologies that go into solving
+"Because a systems integrator has a good view into integrating multiple technologies that go into solving a business

 Day two of the conference saw its fair share of generalities.
 For example, Paul Saffo, a forecaster, strategist and director for the Institute of the Future, told storage IT professionals that they are "in the media business."